Wesleyan-Media-Project/google_ads_archive/README.md

 If you are unable to see the video above (e.g., you are getting the error "No video with supported format and MIME type found"), try a different browser.
 The video works on Google Chrome.

+Or, you can also watch this tutorial through [Youtube](https://youtu.be/mOGln6BV5hE).

 ## 2. Overview of data in BigQuery

 Both Facebook and Google started their archives of political ads about the same time --- in May 2018.
 The approaches that the companies took are quite different.
 Facebook posts CSV files with summary statistics and has an API that Facebook-external people can use to search for the ads.
 Google did not create an API and instead offers a web portal and summary reports.
 Google's reports are available as CSV files and as a dataset hosted in the `bigquery-public-data` project in [BigQuery](https://cloud.google.com/bigquery) --- a data warehouse in the Google Cloud Platform (GCP).
 Below is a screenshot of the tables in the dataset: